 If you’re looking to stretch your marketing budget while directly reaching potential customers further down the sales funnel, pooling your efforts with a related (but not competing) brand can be effective.
 For instance, if you sell SaaS exclusively for law firms, consider consolidating marketing efforts with a specific lawyer desktop application or work alongside a well-known law firm to simultaneously market your products and services.

-No matter which channel you use, make your campaign:
+No matter which marketing channel you use, make your campaign: